caderek/arrows/packages/array/README.md

 ### sort.str

-Sorts string arrays in an ascending order.
+Sorts string arrays in an ascending order using comparison operators.

-Uses `String.prototype.localeCompare`.

 #### Parameters